onedata/onedata-documentation/doc/cdmi.md

  * Flags – **NO_FLAGS** | **IDENTIFIER_GROUP**
  * Mask – {**READ**, **WRITE**, **EXECUTE**}

-Identifier may be followed by optional ID prefix hash, to distinguish
+Identifier may be followed by optional ID prefix hash, to distinguish users/groups with the same name.

 Flag **IDENTIFIER_GROUP** indicates group name in identifier.
 Mask may contain any combination of *rwx* permissions i.e. **READ**, **WRITE**, **EXECUTE**.